stevelacey/cardserver/README.md

 Fonts
 -----

-PhantomJS can be a jerk about fonts, especially Google Fonts, you may need to download TTF’s and dump them somewhere like `/usr/share/fonts/truetype` (Ubuntu), you can get the URL to Google’s TTF’s by blanking out your `User-Agent` (otherwise it’ll probably serve you WOFF2’s)
+If you have any issues with fonts you may need to download them and put them somewhere like `/usr/share/fonts/truetype` (Ubuntu), you can get the URL to Google’s TTF’s by blanking out your `User-Agent` (otherwise it’ll probably serve you WOFF2’s)

 NGINX